El Rushbo behind the golden EIB microphone here at the distinguished Limbaugh Institute for Advanced Conservative Studies on Friday.

 What are they calling him a phony?

-In the letter, Ahmadinizad also expects Obama to end quote policies founded on war, occupation, coercion, deception, intimidation of nations, discriminatory bilateral and global relations, and policies and practice that have enraged all nations.
+In the letter, Ahmadinezad also expects Obama to end, quote, policies founded on war, occupation, coercion, deception, intimidation of nations, discriminatory bilateral and global relations, and policies in practice that have enraged all nations.

 That's in a quote.